metamorfos/metamorfos.github.io/_posts/2013-07-20-taking-on-a-mentor.md

 in learning, to peak their interest._

-_I was motivated by writing code instead of reading about it_, so that's what we the first couple of weeks.
+_I was motivated by writing code instead of reading about it_, so that's what we did the first couple of weeks.
 After a while, structuring and designing systems in terms of maintainability started to interest me.
 As soon as anything new sparked my interest, we started to dive into that specific subject to facilitate this learning.